Structure and Content

 The Network of University Medicine (NUM) at a glance

-In this subject area, you will be given the tools to advance your own research questions and work in terms of your own research.
-In accordance with the provisions of state legislation, medical staff are permitted to use data collected in their own hospital as part of patient care for research projects.
-The MII-Academy is designed to encourage you to use the organizational and technical infrastructure created by the MII at the local Data Integration Centers for this purpose.
-The content at the basic level relates primarily to the application process for the required research data, the legal and ethical issues to be considered, the relevant documents to be submitted and the support services potentially available at the medical faculties that can help you carry out your planned data analysis project.
+This subject area provides you with the tools you need to advance your own research questions and work.
+In accordance with state legislation, medical staff are permitted to use data collected from patient care at their own hospital for research projects.
+This course is designed to encourage you to make the best possible use of the organizational and technical infrastructures set up by the Medical Informatics Initiative (MII) at its local Data Integration Centers.
+The content in the basic level mainly concerns the application process for the required research data, ethical and legal issues, relevant documents and potential support services at medical faculties that can help you carry out your data analysis project.

 Topics include: